discretegames/runmany/README.md

 Either way overwrites any previous argv set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply a series of argvs.

-The Argv Section's content is stripped of newlines and sent as the argument vector to all the subsequent programs from Code Sections for languages it applies to.
+The Argv Section's content is stripped of newlines and sent as the argument vector to all the subsequent programs in Code Sections it applies to.

 ```text
 Argv: